-We personally didn’t find it too difficult because we hiked in many different terrains.
+We personally didn’t find it too difficult because we hiked on many different terrains.
 We learned how to properly descend very steep mountains while minimizing the risks of falling or slipping.
 Because the ascent and descent parts were short in length, we didn’t mind taking our time.

 However, we did find the heat (and humidity) in Hong Kong quite challenging.
 Bring extra water!

-Best Time To Hike Ap Lei Chau In Hong Kong
+Best Time To Hike Ap Lei Chau

 Generally, the best time to do any hiking in Hong Kong is in the winter (December to March).
 The weather in winter is more moderate and rainfall is infrequent.